Managing Configuration of a Distributed System with Apache ZooKeeper

 Example

-Structure of configuration data
+Structure of Configuration Data

-Root structure of the storage of configuration constants is the following:
+The root structure of the storage of configuration constants is the following:

-• /system/<environment>/ - child ZNodes in this path should store global configuration constants which are common for all services and nodes of the system for a target environment.
+• /system/<environment>/ – child ZNodes in this path should store global configuration constants, which are common for all services and nodes of the system for a target environment.

 • /system/<environment>/<service>/ – child ZNodes in this path should store service-specific configuration constants for a target environment.